ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 of mutable fields (inside `ref`s, `array`s and mutable record fields) also cannot be stack-allocated.

-The `stack_` keyword must immediately precede an allocation; putting it anywhere else (like on a function call) leads to a type error.
+The `stack_` keyword works shallowly: it only forces the immediately succeeding allocation to be on stack.
+Putting it before an expression that is not an allocation (such as a complete function application) leads to a type error.
+Stack allocating closures resulted from partial applications will be supported in the future.

 ## Local parameters